A lot or a little?

 Is it any good?

-EVEN MONEY is a multiple-storyline drama a la Crash or an Alejandro Gonzalez Inarritu film.
-Except that here, instead of human tragedy connecting all the characters, the glue is gambling.
+EVEN MONEY is an underwhelming multiple-storyline drama a la Crash or an Alejandro Gonzalez Inarritu film.
+Here, instead of human tragedy connecting all the characters, the glue is gambling.
 None of the characters gets a winning hand, of course, but with such flat characterizations (with the exception of Clyde and Godfrey), nobody's worthy of viewers' empathy anyway.

 Families can talk about the consequences of addiction.
 Do you consider gambling to be as serious an addiction as one to drugs or alcohol?
 Why or why not?
 In most movies, gambling is depicted as glamorous and fun; how is it portrayed here?
 Which do you think is more realistic?